The Glory Years or Glory Days or something else

 In that spirit I invited some of my colleagues to share their favorite shows, to tell us what made those programs special to them.
 To be a memorable show requires exceptional talents of not only a producer who maps out the program, sets up the interviews and is often the writer as well.

 It also requires a videographer to bring home images that enhance the storyline, even if the storyline is still to be worked out.
 It’s sometimes hard for a producer/writer to admit it, but often it’s the video that viewers remember and that keeps them coming back for more.
-Some of my friends take great delight in telling me that they turn the sound off when they watch an Outdoor Idaho show.
-They're there for the scenery.
+Some of my friends took great delight in telling me that occasionally they turned the sound off when they watched an Outdoor Idaho show.
+They were there for the scenery.

 Luckily, Outdoor Idaho has had some exceptional editors and shooters.
-And the writing wasn't bad, either.
+And the writing occasionally hits the mark, too.

 -----------------------------------------